ilkilab/agorakube/docs/CONTRIBUTING.md

   * We indent using two spaces (soft tabs)
   * We use task's name as comment in Ansible Playbooks.
 All names have to explicit the task goal.
   * This is open source software.
 Consider the people who will read your code, and make it look nice for them.
-It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers the goal is to make the ride as smooth as possible.
+It's sort of lagorakube driving a car: Perhaps you love doing donuts when you're alone, but with passengers the goal is to make the ride as smooth as possible.
-  * You can use common tools like "VisualStudioCode", or "Atom" to make your Ansible code !
+  * You can use common tools lagorakube "VisualStudioCode", or "Atom" to make your Ansible code !

 Thanks,

-Ilki team
+Ilkilabs team